tonyb486/tonybox.net/content/posts/treadmill-controller.md

 ---
-title: "Controlling a Treadmill with a Headphone Cable and WebAudio"
+title: "Controlling a Treadmill with a Headphone Cable"
 date: 2019-04-18
 draft: true
 tags: ["Programming", "Web Dev"]